vatesfr/xen-orchestra/packages/xo-server-test/README.md

 ## Usage

+We run the tests **sequentially** because some asynchronous tests can cause concurrency problems for some resources (servers, ...).

 - Before running the tests, you have to create a config file for xo-server-test.
   ```
   > cp sample.config.toml ~/.config/xo-server-test/config.toml